PacktPublishing/Hands-On-Predictive-Analytics-with-Python/README.md

 alt="https://www.packtpub.com/" border="5" /></a>

 ## Instructions and Navigations

+### Installation
+To be able to run the code of the book without any problems, please do the following:
+1. Download the Anaconda distribution for your system, you can find the installers [here](https://www.anaconda.com)
+1. Once you have installed the Anaconda distribution, create a new Python 3.6 environment with the packages you will need.
+To create the environment (named `ho-pawp`, but you can use any other name you like) run the following command in the Anaconda Prompt terminal `conda create --name ho-pawp --file requirements.txt `

+For a quick guide on conda refer to the conda-cheatsheet.pdf in this repo.
+### Using the code files

 All of the code is organized into folders.
+Most of the code consists of Jupyter Notebooks.
 For example, Chapter02.

 The code will look like the following:
 ```